 If you lead a healthy lifestyle, keep track of your diet, or keep an eye on your cholesterol and blood pressure levels, there is a chance that you have already heard about triglycerides, and why they are important for a healthy heart.
-In case you have not heard about triglycerides yet, in this article we want to explain what you should know about triglycerides, what to do if your triglycerides are too high, and why it is advisable to check your triglyceride levels with a heart check test from Homed-IQ.
+In case you have not heard about triglycerides yet, in this article we want to explain what you should know about triglycerides, what to do if your triglycerides are too high, and why it is advisable to check your triglyceride levels with a Heart Disease Blood Test from Homed-IQ.

 What are triglycerides?